0x416c616e/gitUdemyLearning/README.md

 	- Merge conflicts
 	- Changes are saved in the merge commit (but only once all conflicts are solved)

+### Fixing commit message typos in a previously-pushed commit

+- I've made a typo in a commit message that I wanted to change, so even though these commands haven't been covered in the course just yet, I looked up a guide online and this is what I did:
+	1. git rebase -i HEAD~1
+	2. git commit --amend
+	3. git rebase --continue
+	4. git push origin master --force

 ### SPECIAL MARKERS

 - Kind of like pointers or environment variables